Skip to content

 Fast Track Guide

-• Create a new repository for the service from the Inventory Service Solution template.
+Create a new repository from the Inventory Service Solution template.
 Make the cloned repository public.

-In order to prevent naming collisions if you are running this as part of a workshop, chose the GitHub organization you have been invited to as Owner and name the repository inv-svc-${UNIQUE_SUFFIX}, replacing ${UNIQUE_SUFFIX} with your team name or initials.
+To prevent naming collisions in workshop environments, choose the GitHub organization you've been invited to as Owner and name the repository inv-svc-${UNIQUE_SUFFIX}, replacing ${UNIQUE_SUFFIX} with your team name or initials.

-• In the OpenShift web console, click on the user ID on the top right, click on Copy login command and get the OpenShift login command, which includes a token.
+In the OpenShift web console, click on your user ID (top right), then Copy login command to get your login token.

 OpenShift Login